Questions, Comments, or Corrections? Let us know!

 • Each child is only permitted one GOLD profile.
 The duplicate profile prevention setting will not allow a duplicate profile to be created.
 If an error message occurs when creating a child profile, begin by reaching out to the prior district the child attended.
 If this information is unknown, contact tsgold@nebraskacloud.org.

-• If an infant/toddler-age child is placed in foster care in a district other than the resident school district, the child’s GOLD profile will be established by the foster or service district/program.
+• If a child age 6 months to 3rd birthday is placed in foster care in a district other than the resident school district, the child’s GOLD profile will be established by the foster or service district/program.

 • The resident district should be marked on the child profile as the district of record.